+Field Description

-Field Description М 1 bit.
+М 1 bit.
 Mandatory bit.
-(See Table Note).
+(See Note below).

 Length 10 bits.
 8 bytes plus any additional bytes required for the Error Code and Error Message.

 Attribute Type 2 bytes.
 Set to 1.

-Result Code Result Code 2 bytes.
-Mandatory field.
-The values are as follows: Result Code Result Description 0 Session not established - Bad DEPI AVP Reference 1 Session not established - Bad PHY AVP Request 2 Session not established or disconnected for the reason indicated in Error Code.
-Error Code optional.
-One cause of Error Code 0 is if the RPD does not have the values of M the QAM Channel Symbol Rate.
-The values are as follows: Error Code Error Description 0 Device is not yet ready or configured properly.
+Field Description Result Code 2 bytes.
+Man datory field.
+The values are as follows: Result Code Result Description 0 Session not established - Bad DEPI AVP Reference 1 Session not established - Bad PHY AVP Request 2 Session not established or disconnected for the reason indicated d in Error Code.
+Error Code field is optional.
+One cause of Error Code 0 is if the RPD does no figured for the QAM Channel Symbol Rate.
+The values are as fold s of Error Code Error Description 0 Device is not yet ready or configured properly.
 1 Attempt to modify a locked PHY parameter.
 2 Attempt to modify PHY Parameter failed - out of range value.
 3 Requested PSP Flow PHB-IDs not supported.
 4 Incorrect pseudowire type used in session.
-Error Message Variable length.
+Error Message Variable leng th.
 This field is optional.

-Table Note: The DEPI Result and Error Code AVP M field mandatory bit MUST be set to 0.
+NOTE: The DEPI Result and Error Code AVP M field mandatory bit MUST be set to 0.